 The Microcontroller at the heart of the MIDI In system uses non-volatile memory, which is completely independent of the memory of the TB-303 and which does not rely on any batteries.
-If, for some reason, you want to initialise the values of the parameters to the defaults listed in the table on page 11, turn the machine on whilst holding both BACK and TAP.
-The Blue LED will flash for a short period.
-Release the BACK and TAP buttons and the machine will be ready for ordinary operation.
-The default settings include receiving MIDI Notes and Controllers on Channel 1, and receiving MIDI Sync.
+If, for some reason, you want to initialise the values of the parameters to the defaults listed in the table on page 15 (include receiving MIDI Notes and Controllers on Channel 1, and receiving MIDI Sync), turn the machine on whilst holding both BACK and TAP.
+The Blue LED will turn on for one second.
+Release the BACK and TAP buttons during or after these flashes and the machine will be ready for ordinary operation.